ShiraKahalany/FullStack-P2/README.md

 - **User-Friendly Interface**: Easy to navigate and play.
 - **Interactive Gameplay**: Real-time feedback and updates as you play the games.
+- **Persistent Data**: User data is saved in the local storage in JSON format to preserve game progress.

 ## How to Play